sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 You can extend ``Sonata\AdminBundle\Admin\Admin`` class to minimize the amount of code to write.
 This base admin class uses the routing services to build routes.
 Note that you can use both the Bundle:Controller format or a `service name`_ to specify what controller to load.
+If you provide null instead of SonataNewsBundle:PostAdmin, you will not need to create a controller class and the system will use the default.